datanav/docs/configuration.rst

      - False
      -

+   * - ``whitelist``
+     - List<String>
+     - The names of the properties (columns) to include when inserting rows into the target tablke.
+If there is a
+     - ``blacklist`` also specified, the whitelist will be filtered against the contents of the blacklist.
+     -
+     -

    * - ``blacklist``
      - List<String>
-     - The names of the columns to exclude from the generated entities.
+     - The names of the properties (columns) to exclude from inserts into the target table.
      -
      -